torsten-liermann/systemd-docker/README.md

 See https://github.com/ibuildthecloud/systemd-docker/issues/15 for details.

 # License
-See [Repository history and credits](#repository-history-and-credits) for acknowledgments.
+See [repository history and credits](#repository-history-and-credits) for acknowledgments.
 The work on this repository was done in 2018 by DonTseTse.

 Licensed under the [Apache License, Version 2.0](LICENSE)